Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Related Work

-\textbf{Time Series Models.} Recent advancements in deep learning have significantly impacted healthcare by enabling complicated analysis of raw physiological data.
+\textbf{Raw Time Series as Input Representations.} Recent advancements in deep learning have significantly impacted healthcare by enabling complicated analysis of raw physiological data.
 These models are particularly effective in estimating BP and detecting AF, among other applications.
-The key advantage of deep learning is its ability to recognize complicated patterns directly from raw data such as electrocardiogram (ECG) and PPG signals, eliminating the need for extensive manual feature development \cite{ref10,ref11}.
+The key advantage of deep learning is its ability to recognize complicated patterns directly from raw data such as electrocardiogram (ECG) and PPG signals, eliminating the need for extensive manual feature development \cite{ref10,ref11, ref61}.
 They provide an effective means to learn the complex, nonlinear underlying relationship between PPG signals and various physiological parameters, without the need to define a convenient analytical form for such a transformation.
 Consequently, deep learning architectures such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs) have shown remarkable performance in BP estimation, by capturing the temporal and spatial nuances inherent in raw physiological signals \cite{ref12}.
+Very recent work also demonstrated strong performance of hybrid CNN–BiLSTM architectures with attention on large datasets \cite{mohammadi2025cuff}.

 Similarly, deep learning models have demonstrated significant potential in detecting AF from raw ECG signals.
-The authors of \cite{ref13} developed a deep learning model employing a CNN to detect AF from single-lead ECG recordings.
+The authors of \cite{ref11} developed a deep learning model employing a CNN to detect AF from single-lead ECG recordings.
 Their model demonstrated high accuracy, underscoring the potential of deep learning in the detection of arrhythmias.
-Similarly, \cite{ref14,ref15,ref16} implemented deep learning approaches using CNNs on PPG signals for AF detection.
+Similarly, \cite{ref14,cheng2020atrial,ref16} implemented deep learning approaches using CNNs on PPG signals for AF detection.
 These approaches yielded results that were competitive with ECG-based methods, thereby demonstrating the feasibility of utilizing PPG signals for AF detection.
 End-to-end deep learning frameworks that process raw ECG data to generate AF predictions have simplified and improved the accuracy of AF detection.

+Beyond PPG-specific investigations, several prior works \cite{ismail2020inceptiontime,ref39} have put forward benchmarks on a diverse set of time series classification tasks, establishing, for example, InceptionTime and MiniRocket as robust baselines models, which encourage their use in PPG-based prediction tasks.

+More recently, transformer-based architectures have been explored for PPG and other physiological time-series analysis.
+Several studies have reported competitive performance of Transformer or hybrid CNN–Transformer models for time series forecasting \cite{wu2022timesnet, liu2023itransformer}.
+However, their effectiveness relative to convolutional architectures remains task- and data-dependent \cite{eldele2024tslanet}.